tdcosim/TDcoSim/docs/user_guide/user_guide_getting_started.md

 tdcosim dashboard -o "path/to/results.pkl"
 ```

-Detailed intructions on the **TDcoSim Dashboard** and other analytic tools are included in the [TDcoSim Data Visualization and Analytics](user_guide_visualization_analytics.md) chapter.
+Detailed instructions on the **TDcoSim Dashboard** and other analytic tools are included in the [TDcoSim Data Visualization and Analytics](user_guide_visualization_analytics.md) chapter.

 ## Examples